r-dube/pickingflowers/nz.md

 - May 6, 2019: Andrew Bowater, Deputy CEO Huawei NZ, makes misleading claims about 5G vendors' development process and presence in China \[Stuff2019\], \[YouTube2019\].
 - August 19, 2019: GCSB accepts Vodafone's application to use Nokia equipment in its 5G network \[NZHerald2019\].
 - November 19, 2019.
 Spark selects Nokia as its 5G wireless equipment provider \[Nokia2019\], \[RCR2021\].
 - June 26, 2020.
-2degrees deal with Vodafone to expand geographical coverage in New Zealand using Vodafone's cell towers \[Scoop2020\].
+2degrees signs deal with Vodafone to expand geographical coverage in New Zealand using Vodafone's cell towers \[Scoop2020\].
 - April 13, 2021.
 2degrees declares the use of Ericsson equipment in its 5G network \[NZHerald2021\].
 - October 2021.
 Good 5G consumer experience reported for Vodafone, Spark \[OpenSignal2021\].